kosirm/mindmap-writer/mindscribble/dev/phase-1-inexedDB/00_requirements.md

 Plan: make indexedDB first, test locally, then switch file saving from "direct opening/saving from/to google drive" (what we have now) to indexedDB sync.

+We are using bun, not npm for package management.